darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 tail weight
 : How much of the chemical travels in that long tail.
 0 removes the tail entirely.

+### diffusion

+Simulates a diffusion filter -- the physical piece of glass a cinematographer puts in front of the lens to bloom highlights and take the edge off contrast.
+There are two here, at different points in the chain: one at the camera, one at the enlarger.

+enable diffusion filter
+: Switch on the camera-stage filter.

+diffusion filter type
+: Which filter to imitate:
+: - _black pro-mist_: a concentrated, punchy halo that keeps blacks deep.
+: - _glimmerglass_: tight and subtle, preserving sharpness.
+: - _pro-mist_: broader and more pastel, a softer atmospheric look.
+: - _cinebloom_: a wide, slowly fading veil across the frame.

+diffusion strength
+: How much light is diverted into the halo.
+0 switches it off.
+The halo is added on top of the unfiltered picture, so raising this lifts shadows and lowers contrast as well as making highlights glow.

+diffusion size
+: How far the halo spreads -- the same light carried further.
+Use _diffusion strength_ for more.

+diffusion halo warmth
+: Warms (positive) or cools (negative) the outer halo, on top of whatever bias the chosen filter type already has.

 ### advanced

 quality